demitry/patel-netcore-micro/MicroCourse.md

 ## Section 3: Section 3 Coupon API - CRUD
 ### Create Web Project [23]
 ### Create Request and Response DTO [24]

+Copy ResponseDto.cs and change namespace.

+For mS it is common: "So keeping the models isolated to their corresponding project is important when you are building microservices."

 ### Base Service Interface [25]
 ### Base Service Implementation [26]
 ### Coupon Service Interface [27]